dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day2-coercion-and-abstract-operations.md

 console.log(sum) // "111"
 ```

-Here, JavaScript has **_coerced_** `1` to a string and performed **_concatenation_**, resuting in a string of `111`.
+Here, JavaScript has **_coerced_** `1` to a string and performed **_concatenation_**, resulting in a string of `111`.

 ## Abstract operations

-Have you ever wondered how coercion works internally ? **Abstract operations** are the fundamental building blocks that makes up how we deal with **type coercion**.
-These operations are not a part of JavaScript, but are defined to aid the specification of the semantics of the language.
+Have you ever wondered how coercion works internally? **Abstract operations** are the fundamental building blocks that makeup how we deal with **type coercion**.
+These operations are not a part of JavaScript but are defined to aid the specification of the semantics of the language.
 The abstract operations perform the tasks of **_type conversion_.** They are conceptual operations.

 ## Some abstract operations